 - Developer and Platform Evangelism: US West Region

 - Technical Evangelism and Development (TED)

-Over the past 10 years, I have had the pleasure to work with top Microsoft partners, helping them build apps and solutions using the various Microsoft developer technologies: Disney, Fox, CBS, NBC, Netflix, Hulu, Time Warner, HBO, MTV, Turner, AT&T, Verizon, New York Times, Associated Press, DirecTV, Dish Networks, Twitter, LinkedIn, Sony, Starz, Universal Music Group, Warner Music Group, FlashForge, Dremel, BeeVeryCreative, Technicolor, THX, Ultimaker, Fitbit, and Adobe.
+Over the past 14 years, I have had the pleasure to work with top Microsoft partners, helping them build apps and solutions using the various Microsoft developer technologies: Disney, Fox, CBS, NBCU, Netflix, Hulu, Time Warner, HBO, MTV, Turner, AT&T, ArcGIS, T-Mobile, Verizon, New York Times, Associated Press, DirecTV, Dish Networks, Twitter, LinkedIn, Sony, Starz, Universal Music Group, Warner Music Group, FlashForge, Dremel, BeeVeryCreative, Technicolor, THX, Ultimaker, Fitbit, Ableton, and Adobe.